bbauska/W3Cx-1of5-CSS.0x/module4/module4.md

 Result of float example code

-# Curso   Module 4: Layout and positioning   4.3 Floating elements   Activity 4.3 and discussion
+# Module 4: Layout and positioning   4.3 Floating elements

 # Activity 4.3 and discussion